CyVerse-learning-materials/Visual_Interactive_Computing_Environment/index.rst

   9. Workflow <workflow.rst>
   10. FAQ <faq.rst>
 ..
 	#### Comment:This tutorial can have multiple pages.
-The table of contents assumes
+The Table of Contents assumes
 	you have an additional page called 'First Step' with content located in 'step1.rst'.
 	Copy step1.rst. step2.rst has slightly different formatting to end the document.
 	Edit these titles and filenames as needed ####